 Employees, including executive officers, may participate in the Company's 401(k) defined contribution plan.
 The Company matches each employee's contributions at a rate of 100% on the first 3% of salary deferrals and 50% on the next 2% of salary deferrals, with a maximum Company-paid match of \$9,800.
-Mr. Sherertz is also provided with an automobile allowance and occasionally uses the Company's airplane for personal purposes.
+Until his death, Mr. Sherertz was also provided with an automobile allowance and occasionally used the Company's airplane for personal purposes.